mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

-If we compare both approaches, the hierarchy of Vaadin components is more clearly visible in the DSL approach, while the "old" code looks "flat", more boilerplate and the intent is not conveyed as clearly.
+If we compare both approaches, the hierarchy of Vaadin components is more clearly visible in the DSL approach, while the "old" code looks "flat", more boilerplate-y and the intent is not conveyed as clearly.

 ## Creating DSL for Vaadin